MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 ---

-# Content Encryption and Delivery
+# Content Packaging and Delivery

 The basic capability of PlayReady is to protect content from unauthorized use, or unwanted malicious attacks.
 To do this, your content must first be encrypted, and an associated PlayReady Header be inserted in the content.
 The system that does this operation is the encryptor, also known as the packager, which is sometimes integrated with the encoder.
-You can either design this system yourself, or you could contract with a [PlayReady Partner](https://www.microsoft.com/playready/partners/) to supply this functionality for you.

 This topic describes various ways to encrypt and deliver your content using PlayReady.

-## Packaging PlayReady content&mdash;Encrypting and inserting the DRM header
+## Packaging PlayReady content &mdash; Encrypting and inserting the DRM header

 The process of encrypting clear content consists of defining one or several encryption keys, using these keys to encrypt the bytes that constitute the content itself, and inserting a DRM header in the content (in the files of the content, or in the manifest if the content has one).